Thé holiday destination for both locals & tourists

 It is hard to think when Jim Cavill was trying to change the town of Elston to Surfers Paradise back in the 1930s that he was trying to be subtle.

-A major travel destination for both local Australians and thousands of tourists that come from overseas every year, Surfers Paradise is Australia’s answer to the California sun whilst keeping the Gold Coast’s love of extravagance, tanning sessions and late nights.
+A major travel destination for both local Australians and thousands of tourists that come from overseas every year, Surfers Paradise is Australia’s answer to the California sun while keeping the Gold Coast’s love of extravagance, tanning sessions and late nights.

-With its larger-than-life personality the town has grown to be on the verge of becoming a bustling seaside metropolis.
+With its larger-than-life personality, the town has grown to be on the verge of becoming a bustling seaside metropolis.

-Being the home of Q1, the world’s tallest all-residential building Surfers Paradise is much more than it was when Jim Cavill came to town, but some things never change like the reasons he named the town the way he did.
+Being the home of Q1, the world’s tallest all-residential building Surfers Paradise is much more than it was when Jim Cavill came to town, but some things never change like the reasons he named the city the way he did.